 Q. When can I expect the money for the 2018-2019 school year?

-A. The first payment is scheduled to be paid in May, 2019 and the second payment is scheduled to be paid in June, 2019.
-An email will be sent to all eligible employees no later than April 15, 2019 setting forth the exact dates.
+A. The first payment is scheduled to be paid on May 10, 2019 and the second payment is scheduled to be paid on June 21, 2019.

 Q. Who is eligible for 301 Pay for Performance monies?